 This is a Guild Member only class.
 Not a Member?
 Visit the Membership page and JOIN now.

-You don't have to register but please do so we can assess interest.
+Please register so we can send you the Zoom link and follow-up after the meeting.
 For questions contact Larry Wade at email@example.com

 Location - online with Zoom